-&lt;sup>47 For jurisdictions with serious deficiencies in applying the FATF Recommendations and where inadequate progress has been made to improve their positions, the FATF may recommend the application of countermeasures.
+62 For jurisdictions with serious deficiencies in applying the FATF Recommendations and where inadequate progress has been made to improve their positions, the FATF may recommend the application of countermeasures.

-410 1 2 2 2 The type of measures in paragraph (a) and (b) would be proportionate to the nature of the risks and/or deficiencies.
-4.18 Jurisdictio nal equival ence s.4(3)(b)(i), s.4(3)(d)(iii), s.4(3)(f), s.9(c)(ii) s.18(3)(c), Sch.
+General s.4(3)(b)(i), s.4(3)(d)(iii), s.4(3)(f), s.9(1)(c)(ii) s.18(3)(c), Sch.
 2 4.18.1 Jurisdictional equivalence and the determination of equivalence is an important aspect in the application of CDD measures under the AMLO.
 Equivalent jurisdiction is defined in the AMLO as meaning: (a) a jurisdiction that is a member of the FATF, other than Hong Kong; or (b) a jurisdiction that imposes requirements similar to those imposed under Schedule 2.
-Determination of j 4.18.2 An II may therefore be required to evaluate and determine for itself which jurisdictions other than FATF members apply requirements similar to those imposed under Schedule 2 for jurisdictional equivalence purposes.
+Determination of j urisdictiona l equivalence 4.18.2 An II may therefore be required to evaluate and determine for itself which jurisdictions other than FATF members apply requirements similar to those imposed under Schedule 2 for jurisdictional equivalence purposes.
 The II should document its assessment of the jurisdiction, and may include consideration of the following factors: (a) whether the jurisdiction concerned is a member of FATF-style regional bodies and recent mutual evaluation report published by the FATF-style regional bodies; (b) whether the jurisdiction concerned is identified by the FATF as having strategic AML/CFT deficiencies and the recent progress of improving its AML/CFT regime; (c) any advisory circular issued by the IA from time to time alerting IIs to jurisdictions with poor AML/CFT controls; (d) any other AML/CFT-related publications published by specialized national, international, non-governmental or commercial organizations.
 4.18.3 As the AML/CFT regime of a jurisdiction will change over time, an II should review the jurisdictional equivalence assessment on a regular basis and/or upon trigger events.

 Chapter 5 - ON GOING MO ONITORING

 General

 s.5(1), Sch.
 2 5.1 Ongoing monitoring is an essential component of effective AML/CFT Systems.
 An II should continuously monitor its business relationship with a customer in two aspects: (a) ongoing CDD: reviewing from time to time documents, data and information relating to the customer that have been obtained by the II for the purpose of complying with the requirements imposed under Part 2 of Schedule 2 to ensure that they are up-to-date and relevant; and (b) transaction monitoring: (i) conducting appropriate scrutiny of transactions carried out for the customer to ensure that they are consistent with the II's knowledge of the customer, the customer's business, risk profile and source of funds; and (ii) identifying transactions that (i) are complex, unusually large in amount or of an unusual pattern; and (ii) have no apparent economic or lawful purpose, and examining the background and purposes of those transactions and setting out the findings in writing.

 Ongoing CDD

 s.5(1)(a), Sch.
-2 5.2 To ensure documents, data and information of a customer obtained are up-to-date and relevant 48, an II should undertake reviews of existing CDD records of customers on a regular basis and/or upon trigger events 49.
+2 5.2 To ensure documents, data and information of a customer obtained are up-to-date and relevant 63 , an II should undertake reviews of existing CDD records of customers on a regular basis and/or upon trigger events 64 .
 Clear policies and procedures should be developed, especially on the frequency of periodic review or what constitutes a trigger event.
-Trigger events may include the following circumstances: (a) when a significant transaction 50 is to take place; (b) when a material change occurs in the way the customer's account is operated 51; (c) when the II's customer documentation standards change substantially; or (d) when the II is aware that it lacks sufficient information about the customer concerned.
+Trigger events may include the following circumstances: (a) when a significant transaction 65 is to take place; (b) when a material change occurs in the way the customer's account is operated; (c) when the II's customer documentation standards change substantially; or (d) when the II is aware that it lacks sufficient information about the customer concerned.